holdenbergam/holdenbergam.github.io/_pages/about.md

   - /about.html
 ---

-I am a rising third-year at Columbia studying math and computer science.
+I am a third-year student at Columbia University, majoring in mathematics.
+I am graduating this spring and hence am currently applying for graduate school and research jobs.

 This website houses some of my publications and teaching materials.

 Research
 ======
-I'm interested in theoretical computer science, specifically applications of probability and functional analysis in machine learning.
+I'm interested in theoretical computer science, including approximation algorithms, foundations of machine learning, and geometric data analysis.
 I am also quite excited by the interdisciplinary possibilities of mathematical modelling, having done projects in natural language processing and geostatistical modeling.

-My current research projects include a rigorous analysis of the loss landscape of t-SNE (a popular dimensionality reduction algorithm) and enhancing a b-spline-based regression technique for remote sensing time series data.
+Recent research projects include a rigorous analysis of globally optimal t-distributed stochastic neighbor embeddiings (t-SNE) and a new, density-adaptive discretization scheme for altimetry modeling of the Greenland ice sheet.

 Teaching